Maikxx/functional-programming/README.md

 * _If available_: Does the increase or decrease have something to do with the increased amount of English speaking people in Amsterdam?
 * Is this increase or decrease truthy for all books, not just for study-books?

-**Variables**
+After selecting these sub questions, I took a look at what **variables** I would need to solve them, which are:

 * Language of a book
 * Date of publication
 * Genre of a book
 * _If available_: nationality of the renter

+While I was thinking of the variables required to solve this research question, I also thought of the hypothese, which would allow me to set an expectation for the visualization.

 ### Hypothese

-The amount of English books that are published per year has increased in the past fifteen years, while Dutch books are staying around the same amount.
+_The amount of English books that are published per year has increased in the past fifteen years, while Dutch books are staying around the same amount._

+I then looked up a lot of visualizations and decided to list the ones which were most appealing to me and which are possible for tackling the research questions hypothese.
+Which meant that it would need to show something over time, which in term ruled out a lot of visualization types.
+I decided to do a few quick and dirty sketches of what could possibly work.

 ### Possible visualisation types

-* Multi line diagram.
+* Multi line diagram
-* Stacked area chart.
+* Stacked area chart
-* Stacked bar chart.
+* Stacked bar chart
-* Multi bar chart.
+* Multi bar chart
-* Flowchart.
+* Flowchart
-* Multi area chart.
+* Multi area chart

-### Sketches

 ![sketch 1](docs/sketch_1.jpg)
 ![sketch 2](docs/sketch_2.jpg)

+### Choosen visualization type

+After looking at the types I listed above, I went for the **stacked area chart**.
+The main reason for this choice, was because I thought about the future, which would lead to maybe showing more languages in the visualization.
+I thought the stacked area chart was very much suited for this.

 ### Visualisation

+Having choosen the type of the visualization, I started having a go at D3 in Observable.
+The following graph is what I eventually came up with.
+The graph would be way more intersting if there was not only data per year, but also per month that books are published, which would lead to the visuaization having more depth.
+It would also be interesting to look at ways in which the visualization could have smooth edges instead of being blocky.

 [Observable](https://beta.observablehq.com/d/ddabbcd1ef7a7741)

+### Conclusions

+**TODO**

 ## Process